fluentpython/example-code/17-futures/countries/README.rst

 The ``vaurien_delay.sh`` creates an HTTP proxy on port 8002 which adds a 1s delay to every response.
 You can test it with a browser on port 8002: http://localhost:8002/flags/ad/ad.gif -- the flag of Andorra should appear after 1 second.

-There is also the ``vaurien_error_delay.sh`` script which runs a proxy on port 8003 producing errors in 25% of the responses and a .5 se delay to 50% of the responses.
+There is also the ``vaurien_error_delay.sh`` script which runs a proxy on port 8003 producing errors in 25% of the responses and a .5 s delay to 50% of the responses.
 You can also test it with the browser on port 8003, but rememeber that errors are expected.

 Platform-specific instructions